Kentucky Trivia ● Kentucky Tweets

 November 20, 1822, the National Course of D.C. hosted a famous battle between the North and South.
-James Harrison of Brunswick, Virginia, wagered $5,000 that his horse, Sir Charles, could beat New Yorker, Cornelius Van Ranst’s, American Eclipse, in a series of four-mile heats.
+James Harrison of Brunswick, VA, wagered $5,000 that his horse, Sir Charles, could beat New Yorker Cornelius Van Ranst’s American Eclipse, in a series of four-mile heats.
 National Course of D.C. hosted the event and put the track on the map.
-Out of the ten-odd racetracks that graced the Washington area from as early as the late 1700s, the National Course was the best known nationally.
-The National Course drew various crowds, from “the President of the U.S. to the beggar in his rags.”
-Sir Charles was the champion of Virginia and embodied the Southern ideal of elegance and speed.
-American Eclipse, a New York mare through and through, was built mostly for power and stamina.
-Before the race even started, Sir Charles injured himself in a trial run.
+Out of the ten-odd racetracks that graced the Washington area from as early as the late 1700s, the National was the best known.
+The National Course drew various crowds, from “the U.S. President to the beggar in his rags.”
+Virginian Sir Charles embodied the Southern ideal of elegance and speed.
+American Eclipse, a New York mare through and through, had the power and stamina.
+Before the race started, Sir Charles injured himself in a trial run.
 Harrison agreed to pay the forfeit and decided to put Sir Charles through at least one heat with American Eclipse.
-Sir Charles lost badly, breaking down in the last portion of the race, giving American Eclipse a comfortable victory.
+Sir Charles lost badly.

-November 20, 1861, George W. Johnson became the first Kentucky governor for the Confederate States of America.
-Johnson served less than a year, when he died at the Battle of Shiloh in 1862.
+November 20, 1861, George W. Johnson became the 1st Kentucky governor for the Confederate States of America.
+Johnson served less than a year when he died at the 1862 Battle of Shiloh.
 The rebel government had two governors and disbanded shortly after the war.

 November 20, 1919, Maj.
-August Belmont, Jr., announced that Fair Play would stay in Kentucky at his Nursery Stud, after selling him for $100,000 to G.A.
+August Belmont, Jr., announced that Fair Play would stay in Kentucky at his Nursery Stud after selling him for $100,000 to G.A.
 Cochran of New York.
-August also received the right to breed 10 mares to him.
-Fair Play was the leading sire in North America of 1920, 1924 and 1927, and the leading broodmare sire of 1931, 1934 and 1938.
-He was inducted into the National Museum of Racing and Hall of Fame in 1956.
+August also received the right to breed ten mares to him.
+Fair Play lead the sire rankings in North America in 1920, 1924, and 1927, and the leading broodmare sire in 1931, 1934, and 1938.
+Members inducted him into the National Museum of Racing and Hall of Fame in 1956.
 Fair Play is best known for siring Man o’ War.

-November 20, 1922, in the early morning hours, the third Eclipse Park burned to the ground.
+November 20, 1922, in the early morning hours, the 3rd Eclipse Park burned to the ground.

 Baseball In Louisville by Anne Jewell

-Thanksgiving Day, November 20, 1941, the Harrodsburg Tankers landed in the Philippines.
-On December 7, 1941, Japan attacked Pearl Harbor and only hours later they began an attack on the Philippines.
-The Harrodsburg Tankers, along with the allied forces, fought the Japanese valiantly without reinforcements or resupply until ordered to surrender in April 1942.
-Those who could not escape to Corregidor were in the infamous “Bataan Death March.”
-They were all eventually taken prisoner of war.
-Only 37 of the original 66 Kentucky Guard Members from Harrodsburg survived Japanese captivity.
+On the Philippines Thanksgiving Day, November 20, 1941, the Harrodsburg Tankers landed in the Philippines.
+On December 7, 1941, hours after Japan attacked Pearl Harbor, Japan attacked the Philippines.
+The Harrodsburg Tankers and the allied forces fought the Japanese bravely without reinforcements or resupply until 66 Tankers surrendered in April 1942 in the infamous “Bataan Death March.”
+Only 37 of the original 66 Harrodsburg, Kentucky Guard Members survived Japanese captivity.

-Localtonians wishes a Happy Birthday to Danville native Craig Yeast, born in 1976.
-Coach Yeast has been the head football coach at Kentucky Wesleyan since 2018.
-He played in the NFL with the Bengals and the Jets and played for UK, from 1995 to 1998.
-When he graduated, Yeast was the all-time leader in career receptions in SEC history with 208 and was second in career receiving yards with 2,899.
+Localtonians wish a Happy Birthday to Danville native Craig Yeast, born in 1976 and the Kentucky Wesleyan coach since 2018.
+A Bengal and a Jet, Craig played for UK from 1995 to 1998.
+When he graduated, Yeast was the all-time leader in career receptions in SEC history with 208 and 2nd in career receiving yards with 2,899.

-November 20, 2000, Jake Graves, 75, prominent Fayette County farmer, handed out bumper stickers in Midway as his friend Governor Louie Nunn watched.
-The bumper stickers read Industrial Hemp for Farmers, Fibers and Food.”
-The topic of hemp was becoming mainstream again.
+November 20, 2000, Jake Graves, 75, a prominent Fayette County farmer, handed out bumper stickers in Midway with his friend ex-Governor L. Nunn.
+The bumper stickers read Industrial Hemp for Farmers, Fibers and Food.
+Hemp started to become mainstream again.

-November 20, 2013, the man who shot Kentuckian Larry Flint was executed by lethal injection.
-Flint was shot in Georgia after a court case involving freedom of speech in 2007.
-The shooter, many years later claimed he was outraged by an interracial photo shoot in Hustler.
-Flynt expressed his opposition to the death penalty and was not in favor of the execution.
+November 20, 2013, Missouri lethally injected the man who shot Lakeville native Larry Flint.
+The man shot him as he left a Georgia courthouse involving obscenity charges in 1978.
+The shooter, many years later, claimed the Hustler’s interracial photo shoot outraged him.
+Flynt expressed his opposition to the death penalty and did not favor the execution.

 November 20, 2018, UK announced that by the end of 2018-19 school years, they will have brought 37,000 pounds of beef, 20,000 pounds of pork, and 24,000 pounds of produce from farms all within 80 miles of Lexington.